If you are a Housing Executive tenant and wish to apply for a major adaptation you will need to follow the process detailed below.

 The area welfare officer and other management staff will carry out an appraisal of all of the options open to you including housing transfer and will discuss these with you.

-Our in house Design Team will be appointed to draw a sketch of your home including the proposed adaptation within it.
+A consultant architect will be appointed to draw a sketch of your home including the proposed adaptation within it.

-The proposals drawn up by the Design Team will need to be agreed with your occupational therapist.
+The proposals drawn up by the architect will need to be agreed with your occupational therapist.
 You will also get an opportunity to see the plans at this stage and to ask any questions that you may have regarding the design solution.
 Infrequently decanting may need to be considered where you will have to move out of your home while work is being completed.
 The area welfare officer will make arrangements with your local district office to investigate this were necessary.

 During this stage you may not have much contact with the area welfare officer but a lot of work will be done on your behalf.
-The drawings will be made into formal working drawings, the cost of the scheme will be worked out and statutory approvals such as planning and building control approval will be applied for.
+The sketch drawings will be made into formal working drawings, the cost of the scheme will be worked out and statutory approvals such as planning and building control approval will be applied for.
 When all of these details are known, the final decision for approval of your adaptation will be the responsibility of the relevant area manager.